PasiSalenius/CocoaCompose/README.md

 ### HelpButton

-This is a `NSButton` with `bezelStyle` set to `..helpButton`.
+This is a `NSButton` with `bezelStyle` set to `.helpButton`.
 It is configured with a `onClick` closure that is called when the button is clicked.

 Some other components like `PreferenceButtonSection` also take a `onHelp` parameter that adds a help button to the button row.